 Over the two days, Duane caught more fish.
 My fishing buddies would say that is because he is a better angler.
 That may be true, what we surmised, however, after much trial and error using different spoons and lures is that those fished on the braid out-produced lures fished on monofilament.
 In fact, when I switched to braid I had more bites and caught more fish than when fishing monofilament.

 Why the braid produced more fish is open for debate.
 The walleyes we caught definitely showed a preference for aggressive jigging motions.
 Duane and I believed that the lures on braids produced fish better because the low stretch properties of the line made the baits fish with more erratic and violent movements; keying in on the aggressive behavior shown by these walleyes.

 Late in the second day, when the action slowed a bit, Duane tied on a Rippin’ Shad.
-This is a lipless rattle bait like those often used for open water cast and retrieve fishing.
-Recently, however, these aggressive baits have been gaining much notoriety as ice jigging lures as well.
-Duane’s switch quickly put four additional walleyes on the ice, once again proving these walleyes preference for action.
-I also switched to a Rippin’ Shad, but only caught a couple small fish on it.
+This is a lipless rattle bait like those often used for open water cast and retrieves fishing.
+Recently, however, these aggressive baits have been gaining much notoriety as ice-jigging lures as well.
+Duane’s switch quickly put four additional walleyes on the ice, once again proving these walleye’s preference for action.
+I also switched to a Rippin’ Shad, but only caught a couple of small fish on it.
 Interestingly, my shad was tied on monofilament again.
-Had we had more time, I would have converted to superline for that set up as well.
+Had we had more time, I would have converted to the super line for that setup as well.

 This trip reinforced the fact that aggressive, moving lures often out-produce more stationary baits under the ice.
-The real lesson, however, is in how fishing line can affect lure action and ultimately fishing success.
+The real lesson, however, is in how fishing lines can affect lure action and ultimately fishing success.
 Bionic Ice Braid will, in fact, have a more prominent place in my winter fishing arsenal, especially when fish show a real preference for aggression.
 As always, good luck on the ice!